Life As a Welder, Cutter, or Welder Fitter

 How to Become a Welder, Cutter, or Welder Fitter

-What education or degrees do I need to become a Welder, Cutter, or Welder Fitter?
+What work experience do I need to become a Welder, Cutter, or Welder Fitter?

 Who Employs Welders, Cutters, and Welder Fitters?